 Finally, while the mask does claim to be hand-stitched, it obviously isn’t.
 It is of a decent quality, and I do believe that it is a well made mask.
 However, it is not hand stitched.

 If you are interested in fashionable dust masks that also provide fine dust protection, I recommend checking out the Idontcare mask.
+Another great option with many design choices is the Re-Mask Sports mask.

 When I first saw the mask, I assumed that the fan would function similarly to a valve.
 However, it’s actually implemented in a different way.